nikgodda/bf6-portal-mod-template/README.md

 # BF6 Portal Mod Template

-A fully featured starter template for building Battlefield 6 Portal Mods using the `bf6-portal-mod-framework`.
+A fully featured starter template for scripting Battlefield 6 Portal Mods using the `bf6-portal-mod-framework`.

 This template includes: